solaasan/lr_webp_export/README.md

-# HEIC Exporter for lightroom
+# HEIC Exporter for Lightroom Classic
 This is a Lightroom plugin that can change the output file to Heic format.

 Although Lightroom currently supports Heic display, it does not support output in Heic format.
 This plug-in will solve this problem.